-According to the Federal Motor Carrier Safety Administration in 2018 there were 121,000 truck or bus crashes which resulted in injury.
-Of those accidents, 5,096 involved in fatal crashes.
+According to the Federal Motor Carrier Safety Administration, in 2018 there were 121,000 truck accidents or bus crashes that resulted in injury.
+Of those accidents, 5,096 were involved in fatal crashes.

 It’s impossible to predict if the next time you get behind the wheel of a car you’ll be involved in an accident with a commercial truck or bus.
-However, there is an extensive amount of data collected about car and truck crashes that helps determine what conditions accidents involving large trucks are likely to occur.
+However, there is an extensive amount of data collected about car and truck crashes that helps determine where accidents involving large trucks are likely to occur and under what conditions.

 Following is a summary of fatalities and injuries involving crashes with large trucks as reported in the Federal Motor Carrier Safety Administration’s 2018 crash data.

 Although the fewest number of people live in rural areas, rural fatalities accounted for the highest percentage of fatalities, with speed being a factor.
 Rural roads accounted for 63% of fatalities, while urban roads accounted for 37%.